 Add drained pasta to sauce.

 I absolutely LOVE this skillet!
-My grandma got it for my for Christmas, and as always she picked a winner!
-I use it all the time (it’s what’s peeking into some pictures above), it cooks evenly, and nothing ever sticks.
+My grandma got it for me for Christmas, and as always she picked a winner!
+I use it all the time, it cooks evenly, and nothing ever sticks.
 It’s made of ceramic, so there’s no harmful coating to worry about getting in your food.
 I seriously cannot recommend it enough!